 If your spouse had a biological child, the question that will arise is whether the other biological parent of the child must consent to your adoption.
-Usually, if the child was conceived via a sperm or egg donation, this can be a simple process and may have already been taken care of.
+Usually, if the child was conceived through sperm or egg donation, this can be a simple process and may have already been taken care of.
 If the child was conceived through sexual intercourse, a determination must be made as to whether the other biological parent must receive notice of the adoption or consent to the adoption.
 This legal determination typically requires an attorney’s analysis of the law and the facts presented by your particular situation.

 Another way for same-sex couples to build their family is to adopt a child together.
 Here neither parent has a legal or biological connection to the child.
-In order to adopt, you must follow your state’s requirements to be approved as adoptive parents, including a home study, criminal and child abuse clearances and any other requirements for the kind of adoption your undertaking.
+In order to adopt, you must follow your state’s requirements to be approved as adoptive parents, including a home study, criminal and child abuse clearances and any other requirements for the kind of adoption you are undertaking.
 Many prospective birth mothers are not only open to placing their child with a same-sex couple but they may have a preference for that family composition.

-When you approach us with a desire to complete an LGBT adoption, whether to add a new child to your family or to legally secure your parental rights to a child you already have, we can provide you with experienced legal counsel regarding the laws which affect same-sex couples adopting in New York and New Jersey.
-As members of the Family Law Institute of the national LGBT Bar Association, we can help by:
+When you approach us with a desire to complete an adoption, whether to add a new child to your family or to legally secure your parental rights to a child you already have, we can provide you with experienced legal counsel regarding the laws which affect same-sex couples adopting in New York and New Jersey.
+As members of the Family Law Institute of the national LGBTQ+ Bar Association, we can help by: